Ancient system, modern language

 Core Elements

-The ten elemental forces everything else is built around.
+The ten expressions everything is built around.

 Element